xoredtwice/vie/doc/papers237.md

 **LDA (Latent Dirichlet Allocation) Topic modelling**

-We have generated a LDA model, using four topics and 10 words per topic.
+We have generated a LDA model, using 5 topics and 10 words per topic.

 [Interactive visualization](https://ethia.sh/lda.html)